 |

-report evaluates the projects in the JISC MLE
+This report evaluates the projects in the JISC MLE Programme covering further education in

-Northern Ireland.
-The projects covered interoperability
+Scotland, Wales and Northern Ireland.
+The projects covered interoperability around student records

-(SRS) and virtual learning environments (VLEs), content sharing and
+(primarily between student record systems (SRS) and virtual learning environments (VLEs), content

 |